elingerojo/contexter/README.md

 2. For `.watcher(options)`

 `config`: Object with `Contexter` configuration
-- `config.reportDelay`: Number representing the interval milliseconds to report the remaining files to `context` be ready.
+- `config.reportInterval`: Number representing the interval milliseconds to report the remaining files to `context` be ready.
 Commonly used to keep the user informed that files are been processed.
 Affects `contexting` and `all` events.
-Default to  `0` (zero) meaning that reporting is disabled
+Default to  `0` (zero) meaning that reporting is disabled.
 - `config.pluginConfig`: Object with `plugin` configuration (see Advanced Methods below)

 `option`: Object with [chokidar](https://github.com/paulmillr/chokidar#api) options